Nicolas Jackson: Loan to Bayern Munich

-On 1 September 2025, Jackson joined Bundesliga club Bayern Munich on a season-long loan with a reported fee of €16.5m.
-Later that month, on 30 September, he scored his first goal for the club in a 5–1 away win over Pafos in the Champions League.
+On 1 September 2025, Jackson joined Bundesliga club Bayern Munich on a season-long loan for a reported fee of €16.5m.
+Later that month, on 30 September, he scored his first goal for the club in a 5–1 away win over Cypriot First Division club Pafos in the Champions League.

+On 19 April 2026, he won the 2025–26 Bundesliga with Bayern Munich and their 35th league title, starting and scoring the second goal during a 4–2 home win over VfB Stuttgart.

+Aston Villa

+On 28 August 2026, Jackson signed for fellow Premier League club Aston Villa, reuniting with manager Unai Emery who he worked with at Villarreal.
+The transfer fee was undisclosed, but was reported to be an intiial £47.5 million, which could rise to £65 million with add-ons.

+Jackson scored his first goal for Aston Villa on 8 September 2026, in a 3–2 away victory over Club Brugge in the Champions League.

 International career

 Jackson represented Senegal at under-20 level, receiving his first call-up in November 2018.

 After being called up to the full side by manager Aliou Cissé for two friendlies in September 2022, Jackson was included in the 26-man list for the 2022 FIFA World Cup on 11 November 2022.
 He made his full international debut in Senegal's opening match of the competition, replacing Krépin Diatta in a 2–0 loss against the Netherlands.

 In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.
 He came on as a substitute in all four games as the defending champions made it to the last 16.

 On 11 October 2024, he scored his first international goal, concluding a 4–0 home win over Malawi in 2025 Africa Cup of Nations qualification.

+He was part of the 2025 African Cup of Nations with Senegal.
+He scored a brace in the opening game against Botswana.
+Later, in the round of 16, he assisted Papa Gueye in a 3-1 victory for them against Sudan.
+Later, he became AFCON champion with Senegal after defeating Morocco in the final.
+Morocco were later awarded the AFCON title, due to the Senegalese team walking off the pitch in protest during the match, leading the Confederation of African Football to declare that they had thereby "forfeited the Final".

+On 21 May 2026, Jackson was officially selected by Senegal's coach Pape Thiaw from his list of 28 players to participate in the 2026 FIFA World Cup, where he assisted Ismaïla Sarr's second goal in a 3–2 defeat against Norway.